Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Unicode filenames
 -----------------

-As Omeka, the plugin works perfectly with filenames with Unicode characters, but all the system, database, filesystem and php web/cli environment on the server should be set according to this format.
+As Omeka, the plugin works fine with filenames with Unicode characters, but all the system, database, filesystem and php web/cli environment on the server should be set according to this format.

 An autocheck is done in the config page.
 You can check it too when you upload a